Oxymorphone (By injection)

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under your skin, into a muscle, or into a vein.

 - A nurse or other health provider will give you this medicine.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some medicines and foods can affect how oxymorphone works.
-Tell your doctor if you are also using any of the following:
+- Some medicines can affect how oxymorphone works.
+Tell your doctor if you are using any of the following:

 - Do not drink alcohol while you are using this medicine.

 - Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, breathing or lung problems (such as COPD, sleep apnea), heart disease, gallbladder problems, pancreas problems, Addison disease, thyroid disease, enlarged prostate, trouble urinating, or a history of seizures, head injury, brain tumor, depression, or alcohol or drug abuse.